frank-f-trafton/quad_slice/README.md

 *Returns:* Four pairs of XY coordinates in the range of 0-1, which correspond to the edges around the columns and rows of the 9slice texture: `sx1`, `sy1`, `sx2`, `sy2`, `sx3`, `sy3`, `sx4`, and `sy4`.

+*Notes:*

-*Notes:* Mirroring assigned with `new9SliceMirror*` won't be detected here, as that is implemented by changing quad viewports, and none of the mesh helper functions touch quads at all.
-The good news is that tile mirroring with meshes is much easier, and can be achieved without using the `mirroredrepeat` WrapMode:
+* Mirroring assigned with `setQuadMirroring` won't be detected here, as that is implemented by changing quad viewports, and none of the mesh helper functions touch quads at all.
+Tile mirroring with meshes can be achieved without using the `mirroredrepeat` WrapMode, if back-face culling is not enabled:

 ```lua